hatimhansal/python-port-scanner/README.md

 ## ⭐ Project

-If you find this project useful for learning, feel free to ⭐ the repository.
+If this project helped you learn Python networking or cybersecurity fundamentals, feel free to ⭐ the repository.